Team-Loftly/Room-to-Grow/README.md

   - Add a timeout feature if an incorrect password is entered too many times
   - The isTokenExpired check is stored in the frontend- so maybe it could be disabled by by a malicious person to get by with an invalid token.
 Even then, the backend API endpoints would be protected as that does its own validation, but there's room for improvement here.
   - As we add more API endpoints, we need to take care to prevent against SQL injection attacks for any endpoints accepting user inputs - especially the tasks page.

+### Edit Room Page
+- The user's personalized room model now displays on the left side of the Edit Room page, beside their inventory
+- Furniture is dynamically and lazily loaded
+- Users can now interact with the items in their room
+  - Left clicking on an object picks it up, and clicking a second time places it
+  - A selected object can be rotated using the left and right arrow keys
+  - Moving the cursor while an object is selected repositions it in the room
+  - Users can add or remove an item from the room by clicking on the corresponding item card in their inventory
+  - Deselecting an object updates its position and rotation in the redux store
+  - When the "Save Changes" button is clicked, the updated list of rooms decorations is sent to the backend

 ## M2
 ### Home Page